When Police May Stop Someone on the Street

 A police officer's hunch that something is afoot is not enough to stop someone on the street.

-The U.S. Supreme Court sanctioned stop and frisk searches in Terry v.
+The U.S. Supreme Court allowed stop-and-frisk searches in Terry v.
 Ohio (1968).
 A police officer need only have a reasonable suspicion of criminal behavior to detain and question a person (the "stop").
 An officer who has reason to believe the detainee may be armed and dangerous can at the same time carry out a limited pat-down search for weapons (the "frisk").
 This rule applies whether the suspects are on foot or in a car.
 A "reasonable suspicion" requires more than a hunch or a mere distrust; the officer must have objective grounds, based on all of the circumstances, to suspect that a person is involved in criminal activity.

 Example: Officer Crosby sees Stills and Nash talking normally on a street corner.
 Having a hunch that a drug transaction may be underway, Crosby detains and frisks the pair.
 He finds a gun in Nash’s pocket and arrests him.
 Under these circumstances, Officer Crosby had no right to detain Stills and Nash in the first place.
 A "hunch" doesn’t authorize detention; an officer must have "articulable facts supporting a reasonable suspicion."
 (U.S. v.
 Hensley, U.S. Sup.
 Ct.
 1985).
 Because the initial detention was improper, the frisk incident to that detention was also improper, and the result of the frisk—the gun—is inadmissible.